bitrot/simple-multiblog/README.md

 Deployment
 ============

-Quick Note: The -w flag for gunicorn signifies how many processes (read workers) you want to start.
-The recomended amount of workers is 2x the number of cores per CPU.
+_Quick Note: The -w flag for gunicorn signifies how many processes (read workers) you want to start.
+The recomended amount of workers is 2x the number of cores per CPU._

 ####With NGINX

 To deploy, install & setup [NGINX](http://nginx.org/).
 See how to configure NGINX with Gunicorn [here](http://gunicorn.org/deploy.html).

-Navigate to your simple-multiblog directory and start some gunicorn proccesses: ``gunicorn -w 4 -b unix:/tmp/gunicorn.sock -D``
+Navigate to your simple-multiblog directory and start some gunicorn processes: ``gunicorn -w 4 -b unix:/tmp/gunicorn.sock -D``

 ####Without NGINX